Guide

 This page matters when the treatment plan is large, the office is discussing financing early, or you are trying to compare multiple providers whose numbers do not seem directly comparable.

-It also matters when you suspect the office is blending urgent, elective, and cosmetic items into one overwhelming total.
+It also matters when you suspect the office is blending urgent, elective, and cosmetic items into one overwhelming total instead of letting you compare phases cleanly.

 Questions worth asking before you sign financing